Anacridium moestum

 Anacridium moestum, the camouflaged tree locust, is a species of grasshopper belonging to the family Acrididae, that is native to Africa south of the equator.
-It is similar in appearance to the Southern African desert locust, Schistocerca gregaria flavicentris.
+It is similar in appearance to the Southern African desert locust, Schistocerca gregaria flaviventris.
 It is likewise brownish, large and slender, but mostly arboreal in its habits.

 Description

 Anacridium moestum can reach a length of 50–90 mm.
 These large and slender locusts show a mottled reddish brown or grey body, with a finely speckled green tegmina.
 Hind wings are pale blue with a black band near the base.
 Hind tibiae are purplish.
 Nymphs (hoppers) are yellowish green.
 The eyes and face are vertically striped.

 Distribution and habitat

 This species is native and widespread in southern and south tropical Africa.
 These grasshoppers live on trees or shrubs in grassland with acacias.

 Biology

 Anacridium moestum feeds on Acacia, Zizyphus, Capparis aphelia, and gum trees.
 These tree locusts may damage crops and fruit trees, but only occasionally swarm.